brianzi/blossom/README.md

 ---------------

 When making a new blossom B, we create a new (pseudo-)vertex in the vertex list.
-We then need to insert Delta(B) in the adjacency list.
+We then need to insert Delta(B) in the adjacency list, and also add the corresponding reduced weight.
-Finding delta(B) is a bit difficult.
-The easiest way is a marker on adjacency edges: We run through the blossom once, toggling a one-bit marker on all vertices adjacent to each vertex in the blossom.
-After doing this to all edges, the marked edges are adjacent to the new blossom.
-Note that we only ever take real vertices into the adjacency list.
+Note that we only ever take real vertices into the adjacency list, running up the blossomparent when required.

+We construct the blossom in two steps: In round one, we use treeindex as described above to find all nodes in the blossom, link their treeparents up to a cyclic list and set their blossom parent; we also do the dual update here which makes all edges in the blossom tight.

+In the next round, we follow the cyclic list to find the adjacency list of the blossom.
+In order to find it, we need to keep a temporary pointer for each vertex, which contains the position of each vertex in the adjacency list of the new blossom.
+This allows to only insert each vertex once even if it is adjacent to several values.

-The blossom parent of each vertex in the blossom is set to the new pseudo-vertex.
+The weights of the newly created vertices are reduced by the dual of the vertex in the blossom and set to the smallest weight if several edges exist.

-When constructing the blossom, we also need to create a structure that enables us to restore the blossom later, and add it to the tree.
-The best structure would be a double-linked circular list, and a pointer `tree_up` and `tree_down` from the pseudo-vertex to the (pseudo-)vertex in the blossom that is currently the source for the location in the tree to the outside.

-Then breaking the blossom simply starts from the treedown partner, building tree and rematching while walking up in both directions along the blossom, until the treeup partner is found.

-If we only had a singly linked list, this should still be possible in one round.

-Actually, treeup can be found easily, by taking treeparent of the upper vertex and following it to the second to last tier in the laminar tree.

-Treedown can be found in the same way at the instance of addition to the tree.
-At that moment, the break-blossom event has to be added to the queue anyway, and the treedown pointer could be stored in the availablefrom field of the queue.
-Being in a blossom also identifies this event in the queue, the other events.

 Events in the availability queue
 --------------------------------

+We furthermore keep a priority queue, from which the lowest element is popped at the top-level loop to determine the next action to the tree.

+At the moment, I maintain the queue as an unsorted linked list (pop is O(n)).
-The queue contains a distance key, a vertex v and and avfrom field.
+The queue contains a key avdist, a vertex v and and avfrom field.
-An element is technically considered in the queue if avfrom and avdist are set.
+An element is technically considered in the queue if avfrom is not NONE, and avdist is the corresponding key.

+At any point, a vertex v can only be in the queue if it is top-level, i.e. blossomparent[v] = NONE.

 Four actions are associated with each element in the following way.

-avfrom not in tree, paired: grow tree avfrom not in tree, unpaired: collapse avfrom in tree as plus: make blossom avfrom in blossom: break blossom
+v not in tree, paired: grow tree. avfrom is a plus node in the tree v not in tree, unpaired: collapse. avfrom is a plus node in the tree v in tree as plus: make blossom. avfrom is (another) plus node in the tree. v in tree as minus: break blossom. avfrom is the node in the blossom which will be paired outside the blossom after collapse.

-for the last case, not that the blossom v in this case is an inner node in the tree, and thus cannot be available for any other case.

-note that a vertex available for growing might be available again immediately for making a blossom.
-However, the vertex it is available from will vice versa also become available from v itself.
-We ambiguate this by saying that for making a blossom, v is the vertex with lower I(v) and avfrom is the vertex with higher I(v).
+note that in case 3, the situation is symmetric; and we will have to ambiguate this situation.
+This will be done is such a way (see below, outer node scan) that v will be the node that is added to the tree second

-Outer edges
+Outer node scan
 ---------------

-Vertices that are reachable from an outer node could be "added" to the tree, if they are a) not in the tree, or b) an outer edge.
-In case a) the tree is grown, in case b) a blossom is formed.

-For that, they are held in a linked data structure.
-If no weight calculation is performed, a stack (i.e. simple linked list) is sufficient.
-If weight calculation is performed, the data structure must be a heap that supports `decrease_key`.
-A Fibonacci heap is known to be best asymptotically; a simpler structure might be preferrable for small sizes.

-For now, I am using an unsorted linked list, with O(1) insert and decreasekey, but O(n) pop.
+The actual main work at each step is the "outer node scan".
+When the tree is not collapsed, an outer nodes is added created to the tree.
+As a consequence, new vertices are available, and their distance to the root must be calculated and new events with the corresponding distances are added to the tree.
+This is done in the following way:

+for a in the adjacency list of the new outer node b:
+  - get reduced weight from a to b.
+  - run up in blossom list from a to toplevel to aprime, reducing the weight by blossom duals that a sits in.
+  - if aprime is not in tree, insert or decreasekey aprime to dist[b] + reduces weight.
+    - (will lead to grow)
+  - if aprime is in tree as plus, insert or decreasekey aprime to dist[b] + (reduced weight)/2.
+    - (will lead to makeblossom)
+  - if aprime is in tree as minus and the treeparent of b and a blossom, insert or decreasekey aprime to dist[b] + dual[aprime].
+    - avfrom is not set to b, but to the immidiate element of the blossom found while running up the blossom tree in step 1.
+    - (will lead to break blossom)
+  - if aprime is in tree as minus otherwise, ignore.

 Dual updates
 ------------

-Before collapsing the tree, the root is unpaired, and its dual variable is 0.
+The tree starts with a single root element as a plus node.

 Then, a tree is build, and after collapsing, the dual variables on the tree are updated so that all edges in the tree are tight.